 Doctors and health care providers plan to rally Thursday at the State Capitol against immigration legislation.Read More »

-Activists seeking to recall Arizona Senate President Russell Pearce say they're on track to collect enough signatures.Read More »
+One of two efforts to recall Arizona Senate President Russell Pearce has called it quits, claiming the other group is on the brink of collecting enough signatures.Read More »

 Voters will decide this November whether to change the way Arizona selects appellate judges and how Maricopa and Pima counties select Superior Court judges by giving the governor more control over the process while diminishing the State Bar of Arizona’s role.Read More »

 While judges have blocked and critics protested the most controversial parts of SB1070, Senate President Russell Pearce finally achieved his elusive dream of stamping out sanctuary cities.